marijnh/Eloquent-JavaScript/13_browser.md

 {{index ["backslash character", "in strings"], "ampersand character", "double-quote character"}}

 This is analogous to the way backslashes are used in JavaScript strings.
-Since this mechanism gives ampersand characters a special meaning, too, they need to be escaped as `&amp;`.
+Since this mechanism gives ampersand characters a special meaning too, they need to be escaped as `&amp;`.
 Inside attribute values, which are wrapped in double quotes, `&quot;` can be used to insert an actual quote character.

 {{index "error tolerance", parsing}}

 HTML is parsed in a remarkably error-tolerant way.
-When tags that should be there are missing, the browser reconstructs them.
+When tags that should be there are missing, the browser automatically adds them.
 The way in which this is done has been standardized, and you can rely on all modern browsers to do it in the same way.

 The following document will be treated just like the one shown previously: